 Zecca’s sister Mitzi and her partner Al spent over eight years living on a sailboat in the Caribbean, with their homeport of Tortola.
-Zecca and Ardolino and their families would visit Mitzi and Al in either St. John or Tortola or other island locations.
+Zecca, Ardolino, and their families would visit Mitzi and Al in St. John, Tortola, or other island locations.

 Undoubtedly, someone would ask–what is the plan for the day?
 Al would respond, “The plan is there is no plan.”
 This simple phrase has become Zecca’s and Ardolino’s mantra.
-Al would lift the anchor, and the group would head one way, but if the winds were blowing in a different direction, they would end up anchoring somewhere else.
+Al would lift the anchor, and the group would head one way, but if the winds blew in a different direction, they would end up anchoring elsewhere.